aaron-grau/curic/rails/readings/controllers-and-state.md

 end
 ```

-Note that if we had added the message to `flash[:notices]`, the
-message would not be available until the next request was made.
-But
+This is useful because we are `render`-ing the `new.html.erb` view
-the `new.html.erb` view is going to be rendered as the response to the
-current request, so we need to store the message sooner.
+as the response to the *current* request, so we only need to store the error message
+for the current request.
+We wouldn't want the error message to persist through to a
+second request; otherwise, we might re-submit the form with correct credentials
+and upon that second request still see the error message from our original bad login attempt.

+In summary:
++ `redirect_to` --> makes second, separate request --> `flash` --> values stored for current AND next request
++ `render` --> responds to current request --> `flash.now` --> values stored for current request only

 ## `cookies` vs. `session`